aosabook/500lines/functionalDB/chapter.md

 Note that we are not using functions, but macros.
 The reason for using macros here is that arguments to macros do not get evaluated as the call happens; this allows us to offer a cleaner API design where the user provides the operations structured in the same way that any function call is structured in Clojure.

-The above process can be seen in the following examples:
+The above process can be seen in the following examples.

 For Transaction, the user call:
 ````clojure